rpparede/takehome/README.md

 ## Submission

 * Code available on the .zip file submited to Dropbox
-* Code available in this repository: https://github.com/rpparede/takehome
+* Code will be available in this repository after 3:00 PM EST: https://github.com/rpparede/takehome

 ## Running the project
 Please note: Running npm start to run the client and server together did not work on my machine when I cloned the repo (probaly because I use windows).
 I edited this line from package.json